Ecodev/graphql-doctrine/README.md

 ## Usage

-The public API is limited to the public methods on `Types` and the annotations.
+The public API is limited to the public methods on `TypesInterface`, `Types`'s constructor, and the annotations.

-So that's the constructor and:
+Here is a quick overview of `TypesInterface`:

 - `$types->get()` to get custom types
 - `$types->getOutput()` to get an `ObjectType` to be used in queries